MFStapert/fullstack-template/README.md

 `just run-full` to run project in docker (requires build)

-`npm run start` in frontend folder for frontend

-`npm run start` in backend folder for backend
+`just start` to start frontend and backend

 ## Test

-`npm run test` in backend to test backend
+`just test` to run all tests

 ## E2E

-`just e2e` to e2e project in watch mode

 `just run-e2e` to e2e project in docker (requires build)